 At a special meeting of stockholders on March 4, 2011, MCC's stockholders voted to adopt the Merger Agreement.
-On the same date, JMC was merged with and into MCC, with MCC continuing as the surviving corporation, a private company that is wholly-owned by an entity controlled by Mr. Commisso (the "Merger").
+On the same date, JMC was merged with and into MCC, with MCC continuing as the surviving corporation, a private company that is wholly-owned by an entity controlled by Mr. Commisso.

-The Going Private Transaction required funding of approximately \$381.5 million, including related transaction expenses, and was funded, in part, by capital distributions to MCC from us, consisting of \$100.0 million of borrowings under our revolving credit facility and \$36.5 million of cash on hand.
+The Going Private Transaction required funding of approximately \$381.5 million, including related transaction expenses, and was funded, in part, by capital distributions to MCC from us, consisting of \$100.0 million of borrowings under the revolver and \$36.5 million of cash on hand.
 The balance was funded by Mediacom Broadband LLC ("Mediacom Broadband"), another wholly-owned subsidiary of MCC.